morgulbrut/kicadWorkshop/docu.md

 ### Installation and setup

-Since Kicads Library management is a bit quirky I usually just put the used external libraries into a folder inside my project folder.
+Since KiCads Library management is a bit quirky I usually just put the used external libraries into a folder inside my project folder.
 Works always.

 # Workflow

 ![General workflow](images/workflow.png)

 That's roughly the workflow I use.
-You maybe found one which suits you better.
+You maybe find/found one which suits you better.

 ## Setting up project